 On his release from City, Boateng had a short spell in Greece at Skoda Xanthi, before a return to England beckoned with a final injury-ravaged season at Nottingham Forest.
 He then ended his professional career in 2013 at Malaysian side T-Team.
-Boateng went on to briefly manage Malaysian side Kelantan, more recently he has again returned to England and joined the youth coaching setup at Blackburn Rovers.
+Boateng went on to briefly manage Malaysian side Kelantan, returning to England in 2018 to take up youth coaching roles at Blackburn Rovers and then Aston Villa.

 Boateng earned four senior caps for the Netherlands, to add to his 18 caps at under-21 level.

 Date/Place of Birth: 5 September 1975, Nkawkaw (Ghana)

 Hull City First Game: 16 August 2008, Fulham H (Premier League), 32 years, 346 days old

 Hull City Final Game: 9 May 2010, Liverpool H (Premier League), 34 years, 246 days old

 Excelsior (1994-1995), Feyenoord (1995-1998), Coventry City (1998-1999), Aston Villa (1999-2002), Middlesbrough (2002-2008), Hull City (2008-2010), Skoda Xanthi (2010-2011), Nottingham Forest (2011-2012), T-Team (2012-2013)